 Salamina is a small colonial village full of charm.
-Hidden in the Andean mountains, it is located 1 hour north of Manizales.
+Hidden in the Coffee region, it is located 1 hour north of Manizales.
 Most travelers do not know this place.
 You will, therefore, live a truly authentic experience if you add this destination to your itinerary in Colombia.
 Besides its colorful facades and sculpted balconies, Salamina is the only access to San Felix and the “Valle de Samaria.”

 But what is the “Valle de Samaria”?